greelgorke/nody/README.md

 myCond.pipe(matchFn2, stream2)
 ```

 the order of this pipes is significant.
-When `cond` receives payload it calls the match functions in the same way as processor function in `node` and expects an optional error object or a boolean value.
+When `cond` receives payload it calls the match functions in the same way as processor function in `node` and expects a boolean value passed to the callback.

 It is also possible to just pipe a stream.
 In this case this stream is a catch-all stream.
 It will get every payload passing the `cond` stream.
 This almost to ensure compatibility with the core api.